kriegschrei/bgg-kallax-organizer/DEPLOYMENT.md

    - Add environment variables:
      - `BGG_API_TOKEN` = your token
      - `PORT` = 3001 (or let Railway assign)
+     - `CACHE_ADMIN_PASSWORD` = your secure password for cache admin endpoints
+   - **Important:** Railway provides persistent storage by default, so the cache database (`server/cache/bgg-cache.db`) will persist across deployments
    - Railway will provide a URL like `https://your-app.railway.app`

 3. **Deploy Frontend:**